hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02c-GameProg.md

     + sum of the deltas $\ge 1000 \implies$ 1s elapsed since starting point
     + meanwhile, count the number of frames drawn $\implies$ meansure frame rate, should be 60 fps
   + delta ($\Delta, \delta$)
-    + $Delta$:
+    + $\Delta$:
       + used in mathematics as an abbreviation for measuring the change in some object
       + how quickly the mainloop running
-      + the maimum spped, rate of change, at which the game display will be updated
+      + the maximum speed, rate of change, at which the game display will be updated
       + rate of change able to be measured in frames per second (fps)
     + $\delta$
-      + determin the achievable frame rate
+      + determine the achievable frame rate
       + the shorter the delta (in ms), the faster the possible rate of change (in fps)

 + Example: counting frames/s